dzhng/deep-research/README.md

 If you have a paid version of Firecrawl or a local version, feel free to increase the `ConcurrencyLimit` in `deep-research.ts` so it runs a lot faster.

-If you have a free version, you may sometime run into rate limit errors, you can reduce the limit (but it will run a lot slower).
+If you have a free version, you may sometime run into rate limit errors.
+The system now includes a RateLimiter utility to help manage API request rates more effectively.
+You can adjust the rate limits in the configuration if needed.

 ## How It Works